America’s National Bird: Bald Eagle or Turkey?

 “For a truth, the turkey is in comparison a much more respectable bird, and withal a true original native of America … a bird of courage.”

 But does this mean Franklin wanted the turkey to be America’s national bird?
 Not really – Franklin was remarking that an eagle used in a medal design looked more like a turkey.
 The medal wasn’t made for a national symbol but for a Revolutionary War veterans’ group.

 Since 1782 (two years before Benjamin Franklin’s letter), the U.S. great seal has depicted the bald eagle.
 After the Declaration of Independence was signed, the Continental Congress set Franklin, Thomas Jefferson, and John Adams the task of designing the new nation’s seal.
 Franklin had proposed not a turkey, nor any other bird, but a scene of Moses from the Bible.
 His idea also featured the slogan, “Rebellion to Tyrants is Obedience to God.”

 The three-man committee chose the image of Moses for the back of the seal, with the front image showing the union of the 13 colonies and various European peoples.
 The Continental Congress didn’t like the design, though.

 The group could not come up with a design that pleased the Congress.
 The task was assigned to two more committees, who also failed to delight the congressional body.
 Picking and choosing the best elements from the three selections, the Secretary of Congress, Charles Thomson, chose the eagle – designed by a Pennsylvania lawyer with artistic talent, William Barton.

 On June 20, 1782, the American bald eagle was approved for the official seal of the new United States of America.

-The United States is represented by the seal: Strength, protection, and inclusion.
+Benjamin Franklin may not have liked it, but the United States is represented by the seal: Strength, protection, and inclusion.
 The turkey may have been all of those things, but the eagle flew high, mighty, fierce, and proud.